Last Updated on August 19, 2023 by Bilingual Kidspot

 For children, making connections to language in their many environments broadens and deepens their language skills, especially with their vocabulary.

-Bilingual children in particular who have speech and language disorders may need more help to make these connections and to practice with communication skills.
+Children in particular who have speech and language disorders may need more help to make these connections and to practice with communication skills.

 More practice might include hearing more examples of specific linguistic elements or it might mean getting more opportunities to use those elements in conversation.